Winter in Niagara Falls is a magical experience

 Spanish coffees quickly became our new favourite beverage – piping hot coffee laced with brandy, kahlua and a dash of cream.

-Christmas carols amongst the other covers made the night pretty special!
+Christmas carols sung by the servers made the night pretty special!

 Dinner on our first night was at Remmingtons’ of Niagara.
 Remington’s claim of being Canada’s only restaurant with singing servers who provided live entertainment throughout the night!